archanshahh/exercise-tracker/README.md

 ### Exercise Tracker using MERN Stack
-This web app is desinged and developed using MongoDB, Express, React and Node.js
+Desinged and developed using MongoDB, Express, React and Node.js

-Screens
+Screenshots
 ========